 Invited talks, papers, workshops, events

-EXHIBITION: Bikes and Bloomers on show at the Institute of Engineering & Technology, London Sept – Oct 2019
+EXHIBITION: Bikes and Bloomers on show at the Institute of Engineering & Technology, London Nov – Summer 2019

-INSTALLATION and COSTUME SESSIONS: London Transport Museum, Open Museum weekend, 22 April
+TALK, INSTALLATION and COSTUME SESSIONS: London Transport Museum, Open Museum weekend, April 22.

 PECHAKUCHA TALK and INSTALLATION Pechakucha: London Transport Museum’s Late Debate: Women of The Future, Feb 8.

-KEYNOTE: Secret Cycling Selves: How Victorian Women Negotiated Multiple Mobile Identities Through Patented Cycle Wear, Mobilities, Literature, Culture Conference, Lancaster University, UK.
+KEYNOTE: Secret Cycling Selves: How Victorian Women Negotiated Multiple Mobile Identities Through Patented Cycle Wear, Mobilities, Literature, Culture Conference, Lancaster University, April 21.

-TALK: Sociological Sewing: Sensory Encounters with Women’s Invention in the Archive, Gender, Sexuality and The Sensory, University of Kent, Canterbury, UK.
+TALK: Sociological Sewing: Sensory Encounters with Women’s Invention in the Archive, Gender, Sexuality and The Sensory, University of Kent, Canterbury, May 19.

-SEMINAR SPEAKER: Designing Feminist Futures, for Design & Repair Digital Culture Research Centre (DCRL), Leuphana University, Lüneburg, Germany.
+SEMINAR SPEAKER: Designing Feminist Futures, for Design & Repair Digital Culture Research Centre (DCRL), Leuphana University, Lüneburg, Germany, Nov 16.